marcelotto/parspec/README.md

 After the definition, a series of examples for the grammar rules follows.
 Rules start with a rule name followed by a colon.

-There are two types of examples: simple validations and mapping examples.
+There are two types of examples: validations and mapping examples.

 ##### Validations